bleeckerj/ghostwriter-streaming-cli/README.md

 4. **Reflect on the experience**: How does it feel to write with an AI companion?
 What new forms of creativity emerge?

+5. **Build it into a double-clickable app**: This is not necessary and just an experiment.
+  Run `src/build-macos-app.sh` from the command line.

+  This will create a macOS Application Bundle — but without any command line arguments passed to it.
+This means that you'll need to have your OPENAI_API_KEY in your environment so that it is accessible by the application.

+  Set environment variables (like OPENAI_API_KEY) in your shell profile (~/.zshrc, ~/.bash_profile, etc.) or via a .env file that your app loads at startup.

 ---

 ## Further Reading